Netcentric/system-env-install-hook/README.md

 /etc/path/to/configfile/com.example.MyService.config
 ```

 Multiple values can be given separated by whitespace and/or comma.
+This approach has the downside that nodes are "double-saved" (first one on package installation itself, second one on install hook phase `INSTALLED` with replaced parameters).

 ## Variable Value Sources